cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ---
 A Cloudify Manager is a compute host that the Cloudify Management service runs on.

-##Installation Methods
+## Installation Methods

 There are two ways of creating a Cloudify Manager.
 You can either start a preconfigured Cloudify Manager image or bootstrap your own Cloudify Manager on an existing compute host.

 Starting a Cloudify Manager requires that you already have set up the infrastructure (VM, network, etc) on which to run the Cloudify Manager.

-If you do not already have the infrastructure, and require help creating it, you can use one of our [infrastructure examples](https://github.com/cloudify-examples/aws-azure-openstack-blueprint) to create the infrastructure before you begin.
+If you do not already have the infrastructure, and require help creating it, you can use one of the [infrastructure examples](https://github.com/cloudify-examples/aws-azure-openstack-blueprint) to create the infrastructure before you begin.

-###Starting a Cloudify Manager from an Image
+### Starting a Cloudify Manager from an Image

 Several Cloudify Manager images are provided, in different formats and in various cloud providers' image marketplaces: